HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 The team guarantees to a 1-week processing period to make available a project following secondary analysis completion with the current manual process.
 Following automation, this period will be updated to 24 hours to index the project and 48 hours for availability via the Data Browser.

-**Update**
+#### Update

 The Matrix Service does not respond to bundle updates in real-time as the service does not subscribe to DSS notifications.
 This is primarily due to the Matrix cache and the loss in performance when invalidating entries when the index is updated.
-The cache provides constant time delivery of matrices with respect to matrix size for previously requested matrices, however, not responding to bundle updates risks data consistency across DCP services.
+The cache provides constant time delivery of matrices with respect to matrix size for previously requested matrices, however, not responding to bundle updates risks data consistency across DCP services and data availability to users.

 To balance these competing motivations, the proposed SOP being discussed with the DataOps team is that bundle updates will occur on a monthly basis in which the Matrix Service will respond to on the same cadence.
-This is not ideal as it impairs the rate of data flow through the system.
-The team recognizes this limitation and is looking for a better solution.
+While this poses a limitation on the rate of data updates through the system, the team proposes that the Matrix Service continue this patten and therefore guarantee support for DCP-wide data consistency for "Release Views" but not "Live Views".

-The Matrix Service also does not have a migration strategy for its index and requires a full re-index on metadata schema changes.
+The Matrix Service also does not have a migration strategy for its index and requires a full re-index to respond to metadata schema changes.

-**Delete/Redact**
+#### Delete/Redact

 Deletion and redaction are handled the same way and are straightforward processes for the Matrix Service: